kyscg/Paper2Pulp/notes/Virology with Vincent Racaniello.md

 |:--:|
 | _Dose-Response Curve_ |

-### What do we do for viruses that do not form a plaque?
+### What do we do for viruses that do not form a plaque

 * There is one method called the Endpoint dilution assay.
 Serial dilutions of a virus stock are prepared and inoculated onto replicate cell cultures, the number of cell cultures that are infected is then determined for each virus dilution, usually by looking for cytopathic effect.